 His super smooth cue action is getting better all the time and he strikes the ball so beautifully: a real joy to watch when he’s on form.
-He has recently achieved his first century break in a match at the age of 14.
+He achieved his first century break in a match at the age of 14.

 I cannot do a feature on Luke without mentioning his nicknames, as I’ve never known a player to inspire so many: Cool-hand Luke, Luke Cue Chalker, the Blonde Bomber, the Baby-faced Assassin, Fluky Luke, Lucky Luke…